Course overview

 We are proud to be one of the founding institutions of the International Chiropractic Educational Collaboration (ICEC) statements which describe our commitment to a core scientific and evidence based approach to your chiropractic education

 We are committed to ensuring that the curriculum, teaching and learning methods and forms of assessment for our courses are up to date, to maintain academic standards and enhance the quality of learning opportunities for students.
-This course is currently under periodic review which may mean that some changes are made before the course starts in January 2024.
+This course is currently subject to approval which may mean that some changes are made before the course starts in September 2024.

 Entry Requirements